joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 The implementation is simple: `add` stores the step `f` in an array; `build` reduces the array and composes the result.
-This requires some type assertions and `any` so you can't see the ugly.
+This requires some type assertions and `any` so you can't see the ugliness.

 We can now decompose the current process into `Step`s and separate some behaviours into their own functions: